datasnakes/cookiecutter-pypackage-travisci/README.md

 Usage
 -----
-To start a new computational biology project:
+To start a new travisci python package:

-`cookiecutter gh:datasnakes/cookiecutter-pyproject-travisci`
+`cookiecutter gh:datasnakes/cookiecutter-pypackage-travisci`

 License
 -------